-Thailand heritage is a compelling mix of Buddhist and Hindu influences.
-The Thai language, a descendant of ancient Sanskrit, is as melodic as it’s complex.
-And their literature, filled with tales of gods and demons, heroes and villains, is a trove of folklore.
+And the Thai language, a descendant of ancient Sanskrit, is as melodic as it is complex.
+Their literature, filled with tales of gods and demons, heroes and villains, is a trove of folklore.
+In Thailand, the ancient, the spiritual and the ultra-modern all seem to co-exist in a way that rarely works elsewhere.

-The historic city of Sukhothai marks the first great chapter in the history of Siam.
-In Sukhothai, legend has it that fearless local leader Pho Khun Bang Klang Hao defied the might of the Khmer.
-By bravely declaring independence he united the Thais and ushered in an era of peace and prosperity.
+The historic city of Sukhothai marks the first real chapter in the history of Siam.
+It’s where fearless local leader Pho Khun Bang Klang Hao defied the powerful Khmer, declaring independence and founding the fledgling kingdom.

-Under the reign of King Ram Khamhaeng the Great the Thailand heritage town of Sukhothai truly came into its own.
-This visionary king is credited with codifying the Thai language and promoting Theravada Buddhism as the dominant religion.
-His reign marked a golden age of Buddhist art and literature when the kingdom’s cultural and spiritual life flourished.
+Under the reign of King Ram Khamhaeng the Great, the Thai heritage town of Sukhothai came into its own.
+This visionary leader is credited with codifying the Thai language and promoting Theravada Buddhism as the dominant religion.
+Under his rule came a golden age of Buddhist art and literature when the kingdom’s cultural life flourished.

 Sukhothai Historical Park

-Sukhothai Historical Park, covering 7000 hectares, was the political and administrative seat of the Sukhothai Kingdom.
+Sukhothai Historical Park, covering 7000 hectares, was once the administrative seat of the Sukhothai Kingdom.
 Exploring the park is an adventurous journey back in time to the heart of the first Thai kingdom.
-The park, near modern-day Sukhothai, is home to the ruins of the ancient city.
-The park’s most famous structure, Wat Mahathat, with its breathtaking central prang, shows the once-grandeur of the Sukhothai Kingdom.
+The historical park, near modern-day Sukhothai, is home to the ruins of the ancient city.
+Its most famous structure, Wat Mahathat with its breathtaking central prang, offers us a glimpse of the once-grandeur of the Sukhothai Kingdom.

 Kamphaeng Phet Historical Park